orionjs/orioncms-documentation/docs/filesystem/introduction.md

 # Filesystem

-The filesystem module is a unified upload system that keep track of all the files that are uploaded to orion and use any provider you want.
+The filesystem module is a unified upload system that keeps track of all the files that are uploaded to orion, using any provider you want.

 ## Getting Started